Hiking Near Las Vegas, Nevada

 Scott Emigh

-Scott Emigh is a native of Sand Springs, Oklahoma who currently lives in Tulsa.
-Scott’s a passionate Sandite, disc golfer, libertarian, Christian, hiker, adventurer, and writer.
+Scott Emigh lives in Sand Springs, Oklahoma with his wife, Charity, and son, Jordan.
+Scott’s a passionate Sandite, libertarian, Christian, hiker, adventurer, and writer.

 When he’s not busy covering Sand Springs sports, he’s looking for opportunities to travel and tell stories.